Procedure: Intercostal Nerve Block

 It is very difficult to predict if the injection will indeed help of not.
 Generally speaking, the patients with a recent onset of pain may respond better than the ones with a long standing history of pain.

 What are the risks and side effects?

 Generally speaking, this procedure is safe.
 However, with any procedure there are risks, side effects, and possibility of complications.
 The most common side effect is pain- which is temporary.
 The other risks involve infection, bleeding, worsening of symptoms, collapsed lung, etc. Other risks related to the side effects of the steroid include weight gain, increase in blood sugar (mainly in diabetics), water retention, suppression of body’s own natural production of steroid, etc.

 How would I know if I had a collapsed lung?

 Due to the small size of the needle used, a lung usually does not collapse quickly; it may take several hours or the better part of a day.
-If, after the block, you feel winded or cannot seem to catch your breath or gasp for air, a collapsed lung should be suspected.
-Go to the nearest Emergency Room should these symptoms develop, a chest x-ray can confirm if your lung has collapsed.
+If, after the block, the patient feels winded or cannot seem to catch their breath or gasp for air, a collapsed lung should be suspected.
+Go to the nearest Emergency Room should these symptoms develop, a chest x-ray can confirm if the patient's lung has collapsed.

 Who should not have this injection?

-If you are allergic to any of the medications to be injected, if you are on a blood thinning medication (ex: Coumadin, Plavix, Aspirin), if you have an infection going on, or if you are pregnant or suspect you may be pregnant, you should not have the injection.
+If the patient is allergic to any of the medications to be injected, if they are on a blood thinning medication (ex: Coumadin, Plavix, Aspirin), if they have an infection going on, or if they are pregnant or suspect they might be pregnant, the patient should not have the injection.